 Starting something new can always seem a little daunting and beginning a new sport and making new friends at a sports club is no less intimidating for a lot of people.
 AoR aims to allay those concerns through good communication prior to your first lesson with us and this begins with a full understanding of what you can expect from us and what we expect from you on the day.
 This page outlines those main points.

-- Your first lesson will be held on a Friday night between 18:30 and 20:30 during the outdoor season (weather and light permitting) and between 19:00 and 20:45 during the indoor season.
-This must be pre-arranged with a club coach or committee member ahead of time, as new archers can not be accommodated if they simply turn up on the day.
+Your first lesson will be held on a Friday night between 18:00 and 20:30 during the outdoor season (weather and light permitting) and between 19:00 and 20:30 during the indoor season.
 The club needs to vacate the venue prior to 21:00 and (under supervision) beginners will be expected to help store the equipment after the shoot.

-- A beginner's handbook and a progress card can be downloaded from the private Beginners Download page on our website.
-A login will be created for you following the first lesson.
+A beginner’s handbook and an intro pack will be sent to you by email prior to the course starting.
 The handbook covers everything that you will need to know as a new archer, but your coach will take you through the safety aspects and rules of shooting prior to shooting.
 You will also be taught about etiquette and the various bows and their component parts.
 The handbook also includes a copy of the club constitution, a glossary of terms and other useful information.

-- A large part of the first session will be taken up by the theory, with subsequent lessons being largely devoted to shooting and development of your technique.
+A large part of the first two sessions will be taken up mostly by the theory but we aim to get you shooting on the first day.
+Subsequent lessons will be largely devoted to shooting and development of your technique.
 Theory is an important element of the course that is designed to keep you safe and also to maintain the safety of other members that will be shooting alongside you.
 As you will be standing around for a time, it is important to come adequately dressed when shooting outside during the colder months.
 Several thin and tight fitting layers are ideal.

-- In order to keep all of the beginners together, the lessons are usually conducted to one side of the shooting field (usually the right side) and a boss is set up at a close range of about 10 to 15 metres.
+In order to keep all of the beginners together, the lessons are usually conducted to one side of the shooting field (usually the left side) and a boss is set up at a close range of about 6 to 10 metres.
 The main shooting, waiting and equipment lines are all respected by beginners and full members alike.

-- If you decide to stay with Archers of Raunds, you can continue to use the club bow through a short term hire.
+If you decide to stay with Archers of Raunds which we do hope you do, you can continue to use the club bow through a short term hire.